 Addressing harm is a relational process that takes time, reflection, and dedication.
 If I am the one who caused the harm, please tell me during session.
 I will do the same if you cause harm.

 If written communication is your preferred communication pathway when addressing harm, please bring your writing to session and read it aloud.
-Sending such writing via email leaves out emotion, tone, expression, and body language.
-I will not read it.
-I am taking this position to encourage you to step into new (and perhaps uncomfortable) territory, which will expand and strengthen your social work skills.
+Sending such writing via email leaves out emotion, tone, expression, and body language (and puts your privacy at risk).
+I will not read it unless it's presented in session.
+I am taking this position to encourage you to step into new (and perhaps uncomfortable) territory, which will expand and strengthen your interpersonal skills.

 When using session time to address harm that I have caused, I am open to waiving the financial contribution for that session.
 Just let me know.